ashokponkumar/cloud-monitoring/send_retrieve_metrics_ov.md

 If you need to do further analysis outside of the {{site.data.keyword.monitoringshort}} service, or if your application wants to use metrics to make decisions, you can use the Metrics API to retrieve a maximum of five metrics per request.

-* For more information on how to retrieve metrics, see [Retrieving metrics for a domain](/docs/services/cloud-monitoring/retrieve-metrics/retrieve_data_api.html#retrieve_data_api)
+* For more information on how to retrieve metrics, see [Retrieving metrics from a domain](/docs/services/cloud-monitoring/retrieve-metrics/retrieve_data_api.html#retrieve_data_api)
 * For more information about the Metrics API, see [Metrics API](https://console.bluemix.net/apidocs/927-ibm-cloud-monitoring-rest-api?&language=node#introduction){: new_window}.

 To retrieve metrics, consider the following information: